-The proposed bill enacts the "State-Tribal Education Compact Schools Act," which authorizes the Public Education Department to enter into state-tribal education compacts for the establishment of language- and culture-based schools.
-The bill outlines an application process for Indian nations, tribes, or pueblos to create these compact schools, prioritizing distinct language groups in New Mexico.
-It also provides the department with rulemaking authority and mandates that state-tribal education compact schools comply with specific operational requirements, including curriculum control by the respective tribal entity and adherence to nondiscrimination laws.
-Additionally, these schools are exempt from certain state statutes and rules applicable to traditional school districts.
+The proposed bill enacts the "State-Tribal Education Compact Schools Act," which authorizes the Public Education Department to enter into state-tribal education compacts for the establishment of language- and culture-based schools in New Mexico.
+The bill outlines an application process for Indian nations, tribes, or pueblos to create these compact schools, emphasizing the prioritization of distinct language groups in the state.
+It also grants the department rulemaking authority and mandates that state-tribal education compact schools operate under specific requirements, including compliance with applicable laws, financial accountability, and the prohibition of sectarian practices.

 Final Version: 22-24-3